-- (1) Upon registering an applicant, the National Credit Regulator must- - (a) issue a prescribed certificate of registration to the applicant, and in the case of persons contemplated in section 40(2)(c), a duplicate copy of the certificate of registration for each registered location at or from which that person conducts the registered activities; - (b) enter the registration in the register; and - (c) assign a unique registration number to that registrant. - (2) A registration certificate, or duplicate registration certificate issued in terms of this section must specify- - (a) the identity of the registrant; - (b) the activities that the registration permits the registrant to engage in, conduct or make available to the public; and - (c) any other prescribed information. - (3) A valid certificate or duplicate certificate of registration, or a certified copy of it, is prima facie proof that the registrant is registered in terms of this Act. - (4) A registration- - takes on the date on which the certificate or duplicate certificate of registration is issued; and - (b) subject to timely payment of the prescribed registration renewal fees, remains in effect until - (i) the registrant is deregistered; or - (ii) the registration is cancelled in terms of this Act. - (5) A registrant must- - (a) post the certificate or duplicate registration certificate in any premises at or from which it conducts its registered activities; - (b) reflect its registered status and registration number, in a legible typeface, on all its credit agreements and communications with a consumer; - (c) comply with its conditions of registration and the provisions of this Act; - (d) pay the prescribed annual renewal fees within the prescribed time;
+- (1) Upon registering an applicant, the National Credit Regulator must- - (a) issue a prescribed certificate of registration to the applicant, and in the case of persons contemplated in section 40(2)(c), a duplicate copy of the certificate of registration for each registered location at or from which that person conducts the registered activities; - (b) enter the registration in the register; and - (c) assign a unique registration number to that registrant. - (2) A registration certificate, or duplicate registration certificate issued in terms of this section must specify- - (a) the identity of the registrant; - (b) the activities that the registration permits the registrant to engage in, conduct or make available to the public; and - (c) any other prescribed information. - (3) A valid certificate or duplicate certificate of registration, or a certified copy of it, is prima facie proof that the registrant is registered in terms of this Act. - (4) A registration- - (a) takes on the date on which the certificate or duplicate certificate of registration is issued; and - (b) remains in effect until- - (i) the registrant is deregistered; - (ii) the registration is cancelled in terms of this Act; or - (iii) it has lapsed on the last day upon which the prescribed renewal fee should have been paid in terms of section 51(1)(c).